Magyartanulas/magyartanulas.github.io/Section2.md

 | ti      | felkeltetek | felkeltek  | fogtok felkelni |
 | ők      | felkeltek   | felkelnek  | fognak felkelni |

-Note the different times that `keltek` is used, when talking it will be clear from context if `ti` or `ők` is being talked about.
+Note the different times that `felkeltek` is used, when talking it will be clear from context if `ti` or `ők` is being talked about.

 ### Back vowel conjugation
 ---